CCurl/q4/README.md

 There is no compilation in q4.
 The machine language is executed directly.

 ## Registers
-There are two types of registers, first-class and second-class:
+There are two types of registers, first-class and second-class.
 - The first-class registers are (A-Z).
 - The second-class registers are (a-z).
 - Naming a first-class register sets the ACC.
-- Both types can be set and can come after an operator (eg - ":<x>" or "+<a>").
+- Both types can be set and can come after an operator (eg - ":<x>" or "+<a>" or "mXY").

 ## Operations
 An operation can take 0, 1 or 2 operands: